-Max out Mage armor and Glass Canon to do massive damage and restore ward when you gain a stack of Spellweaving.
+Max out Mage armor and Glass Canon to do massive damage and restore your ward when you gain a stack of Spellweaving.
 And to increase the fire rate, allocate 5 points to Just Warming Up.

 Increase your Imbued Weapon to 5 points, so whenever you cast a spell, your gun deals 10% bonus damage of that spell’s element for 8 seconds.
 Put 5 points into War Caster, and Double Knot for instant reloads and Spellweaving Stack.

-Lastly, max out High Thread Count, One Slot, One Kill, and the Sever the Thread for suitable measures.
+Lastly, max out the High Thread Count, One Slot, One Kill, and the Sever the Thread for suitable measures.

 Best Spellshot and Graveborn Multi-class Build